Becoming You With Julie

 Instructions

-• In a medium saucepan, bring low sodium vegetable broth, tamari, maple syrup, oil, garlic powder, onion powder, basil, sage, and chili flakes to a boil.
-Stir in oats, cover, and let sit 5-7 minutes.
+• In a medium saucepan, bring water, tamari, maple syrup, oil, garlic powder, onion powder, basil, sage, and chili flakes to a gentle boil.

-• In a large bowl, mash soybeans with nutritional yeast and plant-based milk.
-Leave some texture.
+• In a large bowl, mash soybeans with nutritional yeast and milk.
+Leave some texture, don’t puree completely.

-• Shape into 8–9 patties using a ⅓ measuring cup or hands.
+• Shape into 8-9 patties, pressing firmly.
 Wet hands if sticky.

-• Refrigerate patties 30–60 minutes to firm up (recommended but not required).
+• Refrigerate 30-60 minutes to firm up (recommended but not required).

-• Pan-fry + bake: For the best texture, pan-fry first to get that golden crust, then finish in the oven for 10–15 minutes to heat through and firm up.
+• Pan-fry + bake (best texture): For the best texture, pan-fry first to get that golden crust, then finish in the oven for 10-15 minutes.

 Video